Spectral stability of monotone traveling fronts for reaction diffusion-degenerate Nagumo equations: Introduction

-The third and final theorem guarantees the spectral stability in a suitably chosen exponentially weighted energy $L^2$-space of all fronts in the family of degenerate fronts connecting $u = 0$ with the unstable equilibrium $u = \alpha$.
-Once again, no information on the spectral gap is provided.
+Let us now state the main result of this paper, which guarantees the spectral stability in a suitably chosen exponentially weighted energy $L^2$-space of all fronts in the family of degenerate fronts connecting $u = 0$ with the unstable equilibrium $u = \alpha$.

-\begin{theorem}[spectral stability of degenerate non-stationary monotone Nagumo fronts] Un\-der hypotheses \eqref{hypD} and \eqref{bistablef}, the family of all monotone diffusion-degenerate Nagumo fronts connecting the equilibrium states $u = \alpha$ with $u = 0$ and traveling with speed $c > \bbc(\alpha)$ are spectrally stable in an exponentially weighted energy space $L^2_a$.
+\begin{theorem}[spectral stability of degenerate non-stationary monotone Nagumo fronts] Un\-der hypotheses \eqref{hypD} and \eqref{bistablef}, the family of all monotone diffusion-degenerate Nagumo fronts connecting the equilibrium states $u = \alpha$ with $u = 0$ and traveling with speed $c > \bbc(\alpha)$ are spectrally stable in an exponentially weighted energy space $L^2_a = \{ e^{ax} u \in L^2\}$.
 More precisely, there exists $a > 0$ such that